SAFETY AND BELIEFS

 We are ignoring a basic rule of nature.

-Our higher beliefs are especially strong, loveable focal points, yes they are useful, but they need panaral balance.
+Our higher beliefs are especially strong, loveable focal points, and they especially need pahanal balance.

-Going panaral at regular intertvals is the only realistic and direct way to disrupt our obsessive thinking and wanting, and slowly resolve our insane individual and cultural dysfunction.
+Going pahanal at regular intertvals is the only realistic and direct way to stop our obsessive focusing habit, and resolve our insane individual and cultural dysfunction.

-The way modern humans organise their lives is almost too crazy to describe.
-It contradicts all normal sensible animal behaviour.We not only believe in order to find peace of mind, we display our beliefs openly.
+The way modern humans try to organise their social lives is almost too crazy to describe.
+It contradicts all normal sensible animal behaviour.We not only believe in order to find peace of mind... but then we display our beliefs openly.

 In traditional times it worked wonderfully, the outward display of our beliefs was central to establishing our psychological and social safety.